mobizt/FirebaseClient/README.md

 Then get the data that contains signature string (`file,` and `blob,`) created by old library will lead to the error after base64 decoding.

 Due to some pitfalls in the old library's `Multipath Stream` usage.
 User is only looking for the `JSON` parsing data without checking the actual received stream event data, and this library does not include the JSON parser, then this feature will not be implemented in this `FirebaseClient` library.

+- ### Cloud Messaging

+The legaycy Firebase Cloud Messaging API was deprecated, only HTTPv1 is supported.

+- ### Cloud Functions

+ Deploying the Cloud Function from local flash or filesystem source in a single function is not available unless using several fnctions that are available to generate upload url, upload the source (zip file), deploy the function and set IAM permission.

 - ### TCP KeepAlive